 What about gearing ranges?
 While only 9 speeds, we found there is plenty of range in gears to get up and down.
 With as light as the OFF bikes are, there’s less need for an additional, bigger tooth cog on the cassette for even lower gearing while climbing.

-woom OFF 5 has the 28 tooth chainring in front, and an 11-34 tooth cassette, resulting in a slightly higher gain ratio range of 1.9 to 6.0.
+• woom OFF 5 has a 28 tooth chainring and an 11-34 tooth cassette, resulting in a slightly higher gain ratio range of 1.9 to 6.0.

 Grips are small for little hands and super grippy and comfortable.
 Bars are 680 mm wide on the woom OFF 6, 600 mm wide on the woom OFF 5, and 580 mm on the woom OFF 4.
 All have with a 20mm rise.